ryanallanx2/modern-portfolio-3d/README.md

 1. Modifying the content in `app/page.tsx`
 2. Changing colors in `app/globals.css` and `tailwind.config.ts`
 3. Adding real audio files to `/public`
-4. Adding your own 3D models to the `/public/models` directory
+4. Adding your own 3D models or changing the URLs in `HouseModelViewer.tsx`

 ## Accessibility